derTimme/seidel-michael.github.io/sites/portfolio/seidel-michael.md

 lang: en
 portfolio: 10
 thumbnail: /images/portfolio/portfolio_thumbnail.png
-short: For my own Homepage I wanted a compromise between a big Content Managament System and uncofortable static HTML pages.
+short: For my own Homepage I wanted a compromise between a big Content Managament System and uncomfortable static HTML pages.
 For this I've found the perfect solution with Jekyll.
 ---

 The requirements for my own Homepage weren't to complicated.